 When the total load exceeds 195 kg (430 lb), including weight of operator, passenger, cargo, accessories and, if applicable, trailer tongue weight, inflate the tires to maximum pressure 103 kPa (15 PSI) Front, 145 kPa (21 PSI) Rear.

-NOTE: When carrying heavy loads in cargo rack readjust suspension accordingly.
+NOTE: When carrying a passenger or heavy loads readjust suspension accordingly.

 NOTE: When carrying heavy loads in cargo rack or pulling a trailer operate with the shift lever in L (low range).

 Loading the Cargo Rack